pipelinelabo/datalaiq-wiki/tokens/tokens.md

 The token system is leveraged by providing the token in the `Gravwell-Token` header for all HTTP API requests.
 For example, if we had a token with the value `rQ_e-7I8xRgeFYJpWzqMdEu391HCTC0QYvvJl_fp9YNXNquAcopy` we could use the [curl](https://curl.se/) tool to access APIs with the following snippet:

 ```
-curl --header "Gravwell-Token: rQ_e-7I8xRgeFYJpWzqMdEu391HCTC0QYvvJl_fp9YNXNquAcopy" https://gravwell.system.com/api/notifications
+curl --header "Gravwell-Token: rQ_e-7I8xRgeFYJpWzqMdEu391HCTC0QYvvJl_fp9YNXNquAcopy" https://datalaiq.system.com/api/notifications
 ```

 ### Examples

-This section is by no means exhaustive in the set of Gravwell APIs that can be accessed by tokens.
+This section is by no means exhaustive in the set of DatalaiQ APIs that can be accessed by tokens.
 Executing queries requires a slightly more elaborate API interaction, for more information checkout the [Direct Query API](/search/directquery/directquery.md) section.

 #### Get Tags